Last Updated on February 9, 2024 by Carrie Stephens

 - Small cage.
 The cockatoo’s cage is too small to extend its wings and move around.

 - Overstimulation.
 Move the cage to a quieter area with less footfall, noise, or artificial light.

 - Hormonal.
 Minimize access to direct sunlight and be mindful of where you pet the bird.

-Reinforce good behavior, offering treats and praise when the bird behaves appropriately.
-Clicker training can also help a cockatoo anticipate a reward and distract the cockatoo if it gets annoyed.
+Reinforce good behavior by offering treats and praise when the bird behaves appropriately.
+Clicker training can also help a cockatoo anticipate a reward and distract it if it gets annoyed.

 Cockatoos are loving birds and wonderful companions but can be prone to biting.
 There can be unfortunate consequences when a cockatoo sees fit to bite an owner.